Create a Systems Manager parameter (AWS CLI)

 StringList

-example that uses a parameter hierarchy.Note Items in a
+example that uses a parameter hierarchy.Note

 StringList

 must be separated by a comma (,).
-You can't use other punctuation or special character to escape items in the list.
+You can't use other punctuation or special characters to escape items in the list.
 If you have a parameter value that requires a comma, then use theString

 type. -